chudkowsky/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 The path to **finality**—the point where a transaction becomes irreversible—follows a two-step process.
 First, a block becomes **justified** when it receives attestations from at least two-thirds of validators.
 Then, in the following epoch, if another supermajority confirms that justification, the block becomes **finalized**.
 This process typically takes about 12.8 minutes, after which reversing a transaction would require destroying billions of dollars worth of staked ETH.

-Becoming a validator requires staking exactly **32 ETH** as collateral.
-This specific amount isn't arbitrary—it's designed to encourage decentralization.
-While you can stake more ETH to the same validator, rewards are capped at the 32 ETH level, incentivizing large stakers to run multiple validators rather than concentrating power in single nodes.
+Becoming a validator still requires staking exactly **32 ETH** to activate.
+Since the Pectra hard fork (EIP-7251), however, a validator’s maximum effective balance was raised to **2048 ETH**, allowing operators to concentrate stake on fewer validators and changing the prior incentive to spin up many 32 ETH validators.

 The system's efficiency comes from clever cryptographic techniques.
 Ethereum uses **BLS signatures**, which allow thousands of individual validator signatures to be compressed into a single, compact proof.
 Instead of processing thousands of separate attestations, the network can verify the collective opinion of all validators with minimal computational overhead.